wix-playground/rules_maven_third_party/README.md

 Running `bazel run @managed_third_party//:resolve -- --resolve-locally` generates pin under `third_party` directory.
 Default location can be changed with `--destination` command line option.
+`DESTINATION_DIRECTORY` environment variable can be used to generate pin outside the current workspace.

 Pin files can be loaded with:
 ```starlark